kunalj101/python_intro_hackathon/chapter5.md

 * Applicants with higher education level
 * Properties in urban areas with high growth perspectives

+Ok, time for you to build your first logistics regression model!
+The pre processed train_modified and test_modifed data are available in your workspace.

 *** =instructions
 - Store input variable in list "predictors"
 - Create a object of logistic regression